“80 billion garments delivered out of factories annually are destroyed.

-We are buying more clothes than ever, as the average person now buys 60% more clothing than they did 15 years ago .
+As consumers, we are buying more clothes than ever with the average person purchasing 60% more clothing than they did 15 years ago .
 This demand for fast fashion encourages companies to opt for the cheapest and quickest method of dealing with textile waste, as they choose to send excess fabric to landfills, rather than recycling, upcycling or selling on.
-Textile waste has a huge impact on our planet, we look into where this occurs throughout your garment’s life cycle and discuss how slow fashion can help combat this global issue.
+Textile waste has a huge impact on our planet, we look into where this occurs throughout your garment's life cycle and discuss how slow fashion can help combat this global issue.

 Pre-consumer textile waste

 From fabric scraps in production to over-ordered fabric rolls and damaged garments, there is a mountain of waste before textiles even reach the consumer.

 Many factories have 'end-of-rolls' waste, which is a surplus of leftover fabric from garment manufacturing on rolls once they have cut the patterns needed.
 'Cut and sew' fabric is the small remnants of fabric that are discarded during the pattern cutting and stitching process of garments.
 Many companies will buy more meterage than needed to cover fabric lost due to damage and scraps .
 Often all of this excess fabric is thrown away in landfills or is sent to be incinerated, releasing harmful chemicals and gas into the atmosphere and earth.

 “For many mid market and luxury brands, destroying unsold stock rather than selling it at a discount is the norm, because it keeps up the perceived value of the brand.

 Many luxury companies actually choose to throw away perfectly good garments to a landfill, rather than selling these, in order to keep up the brand image as being exclusive.